smutty-tools/smutty-scrapy/README.md

 # smutty-scrapy

-python scrapper to get site metadata into a postgresql database
+python scraper and exporter for smutty.com metadata

 # install